OpenScanEu/OpenScanBenchy/README.md

 # How to participate

 ## Get your printed 3d figurine
-You can get your OpenScan Benchy for 5€ (incl. worldwide shipping) [at OpenScan.eu](https://en.openscan.eu/product-page/openscan-benchy))
+We provide printed models and offer free worldwide shipping.
+Just drop us a mail to info@openscan.eu or support the project by ordering your Benchy for 5€ (incl. worldwide shipping) [through our website openscan.eu](https://en.openscan.eu/product-page/openscan-benchy))

 ## Create and share your 3d scan
 - create a unmodified .stl file and share the link on GitHub or [mail to info@openscan.eu](mailto:info@openscan.eu?subject=OpenScanBenchy)